How Long Do Dachshunds Stay in Heat? The Interesting Answer!

 What Age Will My Dachshund Go In Heat?

 This first heat cycle will typically last between 18 to 21 days, and it is not recommended to breed your female dog during this time.
-Before trying for a pregnancy, it is best to wait until your dog has completed its first or second heat cycle.
+Before trying for a pregnancy, it is best to wait until your dog is around 2 years old.
 Most breeders and vets agree that it’s not good to breed during the first heat as the young age of the female could lead to a complicated pregnancy.
-Dachshunds are tiny dogs and may be prone to several issues during their breeding cycles, so it’s best to wait until the second heat to give it the best chance of a healthy pregnancy.
+Dachshunds are tiny dogs and may be prone to several issues during their breeding cycles, so it’s best to wait at least until her fourth heat to give her the best chance of a safe and healthy pregnancy.

 How Often Will My Dachshund Have a Heat Cycle?

 You should expect your Dachshund to go into heat twice a year, though this can vary from dog to dog.
-Since Dachshunds are small, they may cycle more regularly than larger breeds.
 Intervals between heat cycles can be between four to 12 months, with most occurring every seven months.

 How Do I Know My Dachshund Is In Heat?